COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Dataset Construction We provide detailed annotation protocols in Appendix .

-\textbf{Phase 1: Initial Candidate Pool Construction}: For each user query, as suggested by previous works \cite{Manning-IR,Karan2016, FAQ-Sakata}, we run 4 models\footnote{Explanations of these models are in Section \ref{Methods}.}, BM25 (Q-q), BM25 (Q-q+a), BERT (Q-q) and BERT (Q-a) fine-tuned on \cough, to instantiate a candidate FAQ pool.
+\textbf{Phase 1: Initial Candidate Pool Construction}: For each user query, as suggested by previous work \cite{Manning-IR,Karan2016, FAQ-Sakata}, we run 4 models (see Section \ref{Methods}), BM25 (Q-q), BM25 (Q-q+a), BERT (Q-q), and BERT (Q-a) fine-tuned on \cough, to instantiate a candidate FAQ pool.
 Each model complements the others and contributes its top-10 relevant FAQ items.
 We then take the union to remove duplicates, giving an average pool size of 32.2.

-\textbf{Phase 2: Human Annotation}: Each annotator gives each $\langle$Query, FAQ item$\rangle$ tuple a score based on the annotation scheme (i.e., Matched (4), Useful (3), Useless (2) and Non-relevant (1)) which is adapted from \citet{Karan2016, FAQ-Sakata}.
-In order to reduce the variance and bias in annotation, each tuple has at least 3 annotation scores.
-In our finalized Annotated Relevance Set, we keep all raw scores and include two additional labels: 1) mean of raw annotation scores; 2) binary label (positive/negative).
-We identify all tuples with mean score greater than 3 as positive examples.
+\textbf{Phase 2: Human Annotation}: Each annotator gives each $\langle$Query, FAQ item$\rangle$ tuple a score based on the annotation scheme (i.e., 4/Matched, 3/Useful, 2/Useless and 1/Non-relevant)\footnote{Table~\ref{task2annotation} details the meaning of these four scores.} adapted from \citet{Karan2016, FAQ-Sakata}.
+In order to alleviate the annotation bias, each tuple has at least 3 annotations.
+In the finalized Set, we keep all raw scores and include: 1) mean of annotations; {2) four suggested aggregation schemes to obtain binary labels (as detailed in Appendix~\ref{labeling}).
+Users of \cough can also try other aggregation measures.}

-Among 1236 user queries, we find that there are 35 ``unanswerable" queries that have no associated positive FAQ item.
-In the end, there are 1201 user queries involved for evaluation after removing ``unanswerable" queries.
+Among 1,236 user queries, there are 35 ``unanswerable" queries that have no associated positive FAQ item.